smb374/my-async-rs/book/src/layer/fst/io_handling.md

 Next we'll talk about the error handling part.

-A non-blocking IO handling can be described by the following pseudo code:
+A non-blocking IO handling can be described by the following pseudocode:

 ```
 run_nbio(io):
     n <- io()